Why Is Crack So Addictive?

 - Have decreased perceived need for food and sleep.

 - Feel paranoid or disconnected from reality.

 Abusing a powerful stimulant like crack places the user at increased risk of experiencing cardiovascular issues such as stroke and heart attack.
-These risks compound when used in conjunction with other substances for the purpose of modifying the high.
-For example, drinking alcohol or using heroin with crack can increase the frequency of overdose as crack potentially masks the effects of the intoxication experienced from such depressant substances.
+These risks compound when crack is used in conjunction with other substances for the purpose of modifying the high.
+For example, drinking alcohol or using heroin with crack can increase the frequency of overdose, since crack potentially masks the effects of the intoxication experienced from these depressant substances.
 Unable to detect the feeling of alcohol intoxication, for example, a person may drink way more then intended and suffer alcohol poisoning.
-An additional danger of combining crack with alcohol arises from the fact that the presence of both in the bloodstream results in the liver creating a cardiotoxic metabolite known as cocaethylene.
+An additional danger of combining crack with alcohol arises from the fact that the presence of the two in the bloodstream leads to the liver creating a cardiotoxic metabolite known as cocaethylene.

 - Abandon former relationships.

 - Change interests and activities.